aress31/openapi-parser/README.md

 <img alt="ui" src="https://raw.githubusercontent.com/AresS31/swurg/master/images/ui.png" width="400" />

 ## Supported Features
-* Parse OpenAPI specifications, previously known as Swagger specifications, supporting JSON and YAML formats.
+* Parse OpenAPI documents, formerly known as the `Swagger specification`, fully compliant with OpenAPI 2.0/3.0 Specifications.
+Supports both JSON and YAML formats.
-* Parse OpenAPI specifications from URLs and files - *they can directly be sent to the extension from the site map using the 'Send to Swagger Parser' option in the context menu*.
+* OpenAPI documents can be parsed either from a supplied file or URL.
+The extenstion can fetch OpenAPI documents directly from a URLs using the `Send to Swagger Parser` feature under the `Target -> Site map` context menu.
-* Send requests to the Intruder, Reapeater, Scanner and Site map.
+* Requests can be sent to the `Comparer, Intruder, Reapeater, Scanner and Site map` Burp tools.
-* Responsive GUI.

 ## Installation
 ### Compilation